eslint/eslint/docs/user-guide/configuring.md

 This comment specifies the "double" option for the [`quotes`](../rules/quotes) rule.
 The first item in the array is always the rule severity (number or string).

 Configuration comments can include descriptions to explain why the comment is necessary.
-The description must occur after the configuration is separated from the comment by at two or more consecutive `-` characters.
+The description must occur after the configuration and is separated from the configuration by two or more consecutive `-` characters.
 For example:

 ```js
 /* eslint eqeqeq: "off", curly: "error" -- Here's a description about why this configuration is necessary. */